ZachHofmeister/CatholicMOTD/README.md

 ![Example screenshot showcasing Minecraft server login Message of the Day](example.png)

 ## Current Features
-Liturgical season information complete with corresponding colors (for instance, purple during Lent and Advent) Information about current memorials, feast days, and solemnities Bible verse of the day
+- Liturgical season information complete with corresponding colors (for instance, purple during Lent and Advent)
+- Information about current memorials, feast days, and solemnities
+- Bible verse of the day
-Random Catechism passage of the day
+- Random Catechism passage of the day

 ## Commands
-/catholic or /motd: Displays the full MOTD again.
+- /catholic or /motd: Displays the full MOTD again.
-/calendar: Displays the information about the liturgical day / season.
+- /calendar: Displays the information about the liturgical day / season.
-/verse: Displays the daily Bible verse.
+- /verse: Displays the daily Bible verse.
-/catechism: Displays the daily Catechism passage.
+- /catechism: Displays the daily Catechism passage.

-Installation
+## Installation
+- Download latest version from releases or CurseForge
-Just put the .jar file into your server's plugins folder and restart your server.
+- Put the .jar file into your server's plugins folder and restart your server.

 ## Configuration
 Below are the options you can configure with a description on how to use them: